sublimelsp/LSP-julia/README.md

 [![License](https://img.shields.io/github/license/sublimelsp/LSP-julia)](https://github.com/sublimelsp/LSP-julia/blob/master/LICENSE)

-A plugin for the [LSP](https://packagecontrol.io/packages/LSP) client in Sublime Text 3 with support for the [LanguageServer.jl](https://github.com/julia-vscode/LanguageServer.jl) Julia language server.
+A plugin for the [LSP](https://packagecontrol.io/packages/LSP) client in Sublime Text 3 with support for the [Julia language server](https://github.com/julia-vscode/LanguageServer.jl).

-IMPORTANT: This plugin is still under development, so it might not work flawlessly yet and there could be some breaking changes in the future.
+IMPORTANT: This plugin only works on ST 3 right now, but it will be updated to the new LSP API for ST 4 and added to Package Control when there is a public release for ST 4.

 ## Installation

 * Install the [Julia](https://packagecontrol.io/packages/Julia) package from Package Control for syntax highlighting
-* Install the [LSP](https://packagecontrol.io/packages/LSP) client from Package Control
+* Install the [LSP](https://packagecontrol.io/packages/LSP) package from Package Control
-* Clone this LSP-julia repository into your Packages directory.
+* Clone this LSP-julia repository into your Packages directory
-  I will probably wait until there is a public release of ST4 and then update this plugin to use the new LSP API, before adding it to the default Package Control channel, so that it won't suddenly break for ST3 users.
+* To install the language server, there are two options:
-* Install [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) from the Julia REPL into your default Julia environment and then run the command `LSP-julia: Precompile Language Server` from within Sublime Text.
+  1. Run the command `LSP-julia: Precompile Language Server` from the command palette.
-  This will create a custom system image file for the language server, which will noticeably reduce its startup time.
+     This will create a custom Julia system image file for the language server, which will noticeably reduce its startup time.
+     The precompilation process will take a few minutes, but this has to be done only when you update or switch to a different Julia version, or when a new version of the language server is released (and this LSP-julia package has been updated with the new version number accordingly).
-  Alternatively you can install [LanguageServer.jl](https://github.com/julia-vscode/LanguageServer.jl) from the Julia REPL into your default Julia environment (ensure to use version v3.2.0 or higher!):
+  2. Alternatively you can install the [LanguageServer.jl](https://github.com/julia-vscode/LanguageServer.jl) package from the Julia REPL into your default Julia environment (ensure to use version v3.2.0 or higher!):

     ```
     julia> ]
     pgk> add LanguageServer
     ```

-* Optionally install the [Terminus](https://packagecontrol.io/packages/Terminus) package from Package Control for a better Julia REPL integration and additional features.
+* Optionally install the [Terminus](https://packagecontrol.io/packages/Terminus) package from Package Control for a better Julia REPL integration and additional features (recommended).

 ## Features